varya/varya.github.com/content/pages/1--design-systems/what-is-a-design-system/index.md

 to smoothen the routines as well as own community-related documentations, instruments, and actions.

 Creating and maintaining the design system is not limited to making visual designs and coding but does include service design, project and community management.
-Moreover, beign tightly connected to brand and business of the company, the methods of running the design system have to be tailored for specific organization and teams.
+Moreover, being tightly connected to brand and business of the company, the methods of running the design system have to be tailored for specific organization and teams.
 These are the topics for many more articles and discussions (yet published [Maintaining design systems with proper user research](https://medium.com/elisa-design/maintaining-design-systems-with-user-research-3ba5feafc336) and presented